Amazing Homeownership Stats

 While financing remains the most popular option when deciding how to pay for a home, especially among first-time homebuyers, the overall percentage of homebuyers financing their homes dropped by 9% among recent buyers.

-- First-time buyers who financed their home typically financed 94% of their home compared to repeat buyers at 83%.
+- First-time buyers who financed their home typically contributed 8% as down payment of their home compared to repeat buyers at 19%.
+The down payment for first-timers was the highest percentage it’s been since 1997, while repeat offenders saw their highest percentage since 2005.

-- For 47% of buyers, the source of the downpayment came from their savings.
-38% of buyers cited using the proceeds from the sale of a primary residence while 22% of first-time buyers used a gift or loan from friends or family for the down payment.
+- For 54% of buyers, the source of the down payment came from their savings.
+53% of buyers cited using the proceeds from the sale of a primary residence while 23% of first-time buyers used a gift or loan from friends or family for the down payment.

 Emerging seller trends

-- For all sellers, the most commonly cited reason for selling their home was the desire to move closer to friends and family (21%), moving due to retirement (11%) and the neighborhood had become less desirable (11%).
+- For all sellers, the most commonly cited reason for selling their home was the desire to move closer to friends and family (23%), because the home is too small (13%) or a family/lifestyle change like a marriage, divorce or new baby (10%).

 - 86% of home sellers worked with a real estate agent to sell their home.